CallMeSnacktime/free-gen-ai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Vocabulary Table
 - The table should only include nouns, verbs, adverbs and adjectives
 - Do not provide particles in the vocabulary, student needs to figure out the correct particles to use
+- Ensure there are no repeats.
+- If there is more than one version of a word, show the most common example.

 ### Sentence Structure
 - Do not provide particles in the sentence structure